Ad shows students smoking on school bus

-In an effort to curb tobacco use among youths, ClearWay Minnesota has launched a commercial that depicts school bus passengers lighting up.
+In an effort to curb tobacco use among youths, ClearWay Minnesota launches a commercial that depicts school bus passengers lighting up.
+The Minnesota School Bus Operators Association is working to get the ad off the air, saying that it “defames the hard-working businesses and personnel working in the school transportation industry.”

 An ad that aims to curb youth smoking is under fire for its provocative approach: showing students lighting up cigarettes on school buses.